tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 There are caveats for all of these, read on for further discussion.

+## Who is this post intended for?

+This is the information about understanding Kafka partitioning and replication that I've been trying to search for the last couple of years.
+I finally stopped searching and [read the source code](https://github.com/apache/kafka/tree/trunk/core/src/main).

+This post assumes quite a bit of familiarity with how Kafka works at the 10k foot level.
+It dives into the details and describes which config settings you should be looking at when tuning your system.

 ## How are Kafka Topics structured?

 Kafka topics hold a series of ordered events (also called records).
 The `mango` record is the oldest and `pear` is